PEOPLE "It is people standing next to people that make a difference"

 - Sunny Laurenne, LPCC - Metro State College, Colorado University, UNM and Webster, Sunny has an extensive background in art, expressive arts counseling, trauma and brief therapy.
 She has been a singer, dancer, actress, song writer, performance coach, and done "interactive entertainment" with children.
 Sunny works with all ages, family systems, sand tray and is a professional life coach.
 She has worked at the Pine Ridge Indian Reservation as a teacher and counselor, as well as at A New Awakening.
 East side.

-- Sandy Silverman, LMHC - Cleveland State University (X 2), originally from Ohio, Sandy also works as a counselor at Life Roots, teaches Health Education at Albuquerque Academy and is a Family Support Specialist at LIFE.
+- Sandy Silverman, LPCC - Cleveland State University times two, originally from Ohio, Sandy is back with from a couple of years ago (glad to have her back.)
+She has worked as a counselor at Life Roots and taught Health Education at Albuquerque Academy.
 She has worked as a school psychologist/therapist, test administrator and has been in private practice.
-Sandy Specializes in working with families, couples, kids, parent education and individual counseling for all issues.
-Sandy enjoys cooking, reading and gardening and to spend time with her son and daughter, and her dog Yoda.
+Sandy specialized in families, couples, kids, grief, sexual abuse, parent education, working with male clients, and individuals with most issues.
+Sandy enjoys reading, gardening, being outside and spending time with her dog, Yoda.

 - Leslie Ulibarri, LPC - UNM and Webster's University, Leslie has been a parole officer with the New Mexico Corrections Department, a Counselor at the New Mexico Corrections Academy; a probation counselor at the District Attorney's Office and is also currently a probation counselor for Bernalillo County.
 Leslie's specialties include substance abuse, domestic violence, teens, family, couples and gay/lesbian issues.
 Her interests include fishing, sports and ballroom dancing.
 East side.